 The people and communities that form the Origens Brasil® network are a targeted user group of TerraOnTrack, a web application that is being co-developed with SERVIR-Amazonia.
-The application will allow traditional communities and indigenous people to quickly identify potential threats to their territories and monitor illegal activities on the ground, which in turn will increase forest protection and territorial management capacity.
-Terra OnTrack, is in the final stages of development, and the active participation of the communities is highly anticipated, both as feedback providers and as users.
+The application allows traditional communities and indigenous people to quickly identify potential threats to their territories and monitor illegal activities on the ground, which in turn will increase forest protection and territorial management capacity.

 TerraOnTrack will also highly benefit the monitoring system of the Origens Brasil® network that Imaflora has been managing for 3 years.
 TerraOnTrack could make the monitoring system far more agile.
 To date, the indicators are collected and answered by the technicians of the support institutions (who provide technical support, assisting with the registration of producers the measurement of goods and volumes produced), as well as by the beneficiary producers and network members themselves.
 Data collection currently takes place through a questionnaire application.

 The monitoring system seeks among other objectives to assess the impact of the network on the women who integrate it by gathering information on production, their methods of involvement in decision-making and their perceptions of the changes that occur with their inclusion in the network.
 As participants in the current monitoring system, women pointed out the possibilities that the TerraOnTrack application brings for the identification of threats to their product collection areas, as well as location, product volumes and other functionalities that may be developed.